Samsung/tizen-docs/docs/application/native/guides/text-input/autofill.md

         /* Error handling */
     ```

+4. Incase, the Autofill view handle is not needed in your application, you must destroy the autofill view handle using
-4. When you no longer need the autofill view handle, call `autofill_view_info_destroy()` to release autofill view handle:
+`autofill_view_info_destroy()` to release autofill view handle:

     ```c
     autofill_view_info_destroy(vi_h);
     ```

+## Storing Entered Data

-## Requesting to store the data entered by the user in autofill service
+To store entered data by the user in the autofill service:

-1. Create autofill data for each input field for saving:
+1. To save, create an Autofill data for each input fields:

     ```c
     autofill_save_item_h si_h;